rydmike/flex_color_scheme/README.md

 In example 4 we can toggle between all the different built in themes.

 [**Try example 5**](https://rydmike.com/flexcolorscheme5)
-The last and most complex example presents more configuration options, that you can modify interactively.
+The last and most complex example presents more configuration options that you can modify interactively.
-This example is best seen and tested on a tablet, desktop or desktop web browser rather than on a phone, but it certainly works on a phone sized canvas too.
-TH example is explained in more detail further below.
+This example is best seen and tested on a tablet, desktop or desktop web browser, rather than on a phone, but it certainly works on a phone sized canvas too.
+This example is explained in more detail further below.

 ## Tutorial